 The Junor Gallery specialises in contemporary Scottish and European fine art.
-The relationship between the visual and literary arts is a feature, as well as an accompanying programme of events and workshops with each exhibition.
+The relationship between the visual and literary arts is a feature, as well as an accompanying programme of events and workshops (now online) with each exhibition.
+My

 – Beth Junor, Gallery Director

-Unable to visit in person?
-To purchase an artwork or jewellery online, simply click on the ‘ARTWORKS’ tab to search, then on ‘VIEW’ to make your selection.
-Please don’t hesitate to call me to discuss any aspect of your purchase.
-We can arrange careful, insured shipment of your artwork world-wide.
+You can purchase an artwork or jewellery online in a few simple steps.
+Simply click on the ‘ARTWORKS’ tab to browse, then on ‘VIEW’ to access further information and purchase.
+Please don’t hesitate to e-mail me to discuss any aspect of your purchase.
+Remember we arrange careful, insured shipment of artworks and jewellery world-wide.